Institut supérieur de l'électronique et du numérique: Introduction

-ISEN

 The ISEN-Lille/Toulon/Brest building is attached and located in the campus.

-Research Labs and teaching rooms are both located in the same building.
+Research labs and teaching rooms are both located in the same building.

-Formations for Engineer degree
+Formations for engineer degree

 Studies at ISEN consist in courses in electronics, computer sciences and computer network, micro-electronics, and also acoustics, physics, signal processing and telecommunications.
-The curriculum is covered in 5 or 3 years of studies according to the degree when entering the school.
-Studies are structured in bachelor's and master's levels but all students obtain the same degree Diplôme d’Ingénieur which is equivalent to a master's degree.
-Two options at Bachelor's level are offered: "Networks & Computer Science" and "Engineering Sciences".
-During the last two years, each student personalizes his own syllabus according to his favorite fields.
-The five following options are proposed at Master's level:
+The curriculum is covered in five or three years of studies according to the degree when entering the school.
+Studies are structured in bachelor's and master's levels but all students obtain the same degree diplôme d’ingénieur which is equivalent to a master's degree.
+Two options at Bachelor's level are offered: networks and computer science, and engineering sciences.
+During the last two years, each student creates a personalized syllabus, with these proposed options: